 MERGEtable does not work on Windows because the

 MERGEstorage engine's table mapping is hidden from the upper layer of MySQL.
 Windows does not permit open files to be deleted, so you first must flush all

 MERGEtable are checked when the tables are accessed (for example, as part of a

 INSERTstatement).
 The checks ensure that the definitions of the tables and the parent

 MERGEtable definition match by comparing column order, types, sizes and associated indexes.
 If there is a difference between the tables, an error is returned and the statement fails.
-Because these checks take place when the tables are opened, any changes to the definition of a single table, including column changes, column ordering, and engine alterations causes the statement to fail.
+Because these checks take place when the tables are opened, any changes to the definition of a single table, including column changes, column ordering, and engine alterations cause the statement to fail.